Insurgency in Khyber Pakhtunkhwa: Economics and cost of war

 Studies and research conducted by Pakistan's leading economists and the financial experts, the war hit Pakistan's national economy "very hard", and the outcomes produced by the war on country's national economy, were surprising and unexpected to Pakistan's military and economic planners.
 The Pakistani government's economic institutions referred to the conflict as "economic terrorism" and according to Pakistani officials, the indirect and direct cost of the war was around $2.67 billion in 2001–02, which reached up to $13.6 billion by 2009–10, was projected to rise to $17.8 billion in the 2010–11 financial year.
 The country's national investment-to-GDP ratio has nosedived from 22.5% in 2006–07 which went down to 13.4% in 2010–11 with serious consequences for job creating ability of the economy.
 The leading English language newspaper, The Nation gave great criticism to United States, and called U.S. role as "economic terrorism" in South Asia.

 Economic decay during the time of conflict.
 Exponentially rising the GDP to 8.96% (2004), it decayed to 1.21% (2008–09).

 Socioeconomic graph: The war hit Pakistan's national economy very hard, generally affecting 65 million people.

 Until November 2016 the conflict, as well as terrorism in Pakistan, had cost Pakistan $118.3 billion.
 According to US Congress and the Pakistani media, Pakistan has received about $18 billion from the United States for the logistical support it provided for the counter-terrorism operations from 2001 to 2010, and for its own military operation mainly in Waziristan and other tribal areas along the Durand Line.
-The Bush administration also offered an additional $3 billion five-year aid package to Pakistan for becoming a frontline ally in its 'War on Terror'.
+The Bush administration also offered an additional $3 billion five-year aid package to Pakistan for becoming a frontline ally in its "war on terror".
 Annual installments of $600 million each split evenly between military and economic aid, began in 2005.

 In 2009, President Barack Obama pledged to continue supporting Pakistan and said that Pakistan would be provided economic aid of $1.5 billion each year for the next five years.
-Unfolding a new US strategy to defeat Taliban and al-Qaeda, Obama said Pakistan must be a 'stronger partner' in destroying al-Qaeda safe havens.
-In addition, President Obama has also planned to propose an extra $2.8 billion in aid for the Pakistani military to intensify the US-led 'War on Terror' along the Pakistan-Afghanistan border.
+Unfolding a new US strategy to defeat Taliban and Al-Qaeda, Obama said Pakistan must be a 'stronger partner' in destroying Al-Qaeda safe havens.
+In addition, President Obama has also planned to propose an extra $2.8 billion in aid for the Pakistani military to intensify the U.S.-led "war on terror" along the Pakistan-Afghanistan border.
 The military aid would be in addition to the civilian aid of $1.5 billion a year for the next five years from 2009 onwards.

-In his autobiography, President Musharraf wrote that the United States had paid millions of dollars to the Pakistan government as bounty money for capturing al-Qaeda operatives from tribal areas bordering Afghanistan.
-About 359 of them were handed over to the US for prosecution.
+In his autobiography, President Musharraf wrote that the United States had paid millions of dollars to the Pakistan government as bounty money for capturing Al-Qaeda operatives from tribal areas bordering Afghanistan.
+About 359 of them were handed over to the U.S. for prosecution.